Blosc/bcolz/doc/reference.rst

       explicitly set the chunk size used for compression and memory I/O.
       Only use it if you know what are you doing. rootdir : str, optional
-      The directory where all the data and metada will be stored.
+      The directory where all the data and metadata will be stored.
 If specified, then the carray object will be disk-based (i.e. all chunks will live on-disk, not in memory) and persistent (i.e. it can be restored in other session, e.g. via the `open()` top level function).